 \section{Introduction}

-Node classification is a crucial task on graph-structural data such as social networks \cite{kipf2016semi}, biology networks \cite{borgwardt2005protein} and so on.
-Recently, Graph Neural Networks have greatly advanced the performance on node classification.
+Node classification \cite{kipf2016semi} is a crucial task on graph-structural data such as transaction network \cite{zhang2023company}, citation networks \cite{tang2008arnetminer,song2022learning,mao2023revisiting}, and so on.
+Recently, Graph Neural Networks\cite{kipf2016semi,mao2023demystifying} have greatly advanced the performance of node classification.
 However, most existing studies only concentrate on how to classify well on one given graph of a specific domain, while ignoring its performance degradation when applying it to graphs from other domains due to the domain gap.
-For example, regarding two real-world citation networks with papers as nodes and edges represent their citations, papers published within 2000 - 2010 and papers published within 2010 - 2020 may have significant differences from the following two aspects: (1) Feature distribution shift as the advanced research topics and high-frequency keywords change over time.
+For example, regarding two real-world citation networks with papers as nodes and edges representing their citations, papers published between 2000 - 2010 and papers published between 2010 - 2020 may have significant differences from the following two aspects: (1) Feature distribution shifts as the advanced research topics and high-frequency keywords change over time.
 (2) Discrepancy between graph structures: due to the great success of Deep Learning, papers on machine learning and neuro-science have been more frequently cited in recent years.

+More concretely, we select two datasets: ACM-D, and ACM-S, two subgraphs from ACM dataset \cite{yang2020unsupervised} to study their graph structure discrepancy.
+Their degree distributions are shown in Fig. \ref{fig:degree_example}.
+It is obvious to see that the node degree distributions on different graphs are different.
 The above problems, i.e., feature distribution shift and graph structure discrepancy, lead to unsatisfactory performance when transferring the GNN model across graphs from different domains to handle the same task.
-The naive way to achieve good results on the target graph from different domain is to label the graph manually and retrain a new model from scratch, which is expensive and time-consuming.
-To solve this problem, unsupervised Domain Adaptation (UDA), a transfer learning technique leveraging knowledge learned from a sufficiently labeled source domain to enhance the performance on an unlabeled target domain, has raised increasing attention recently.
+The naive way to achieve good results on the target graph from a different domain is to label the graph manually and retrain a new model from scratch, which is expensive and time-consuming.
+To solve this problem, Unsupervised Domain Adaptation (UDA), a transfer learning technique leveraging knowledge learned from a sufficiently labeled source domain to enhance the performance on an unlabeled target domain, has raised increasing attention recently.